serginhohigh/ansible-deploy-amazon-openvpn/Ansible/README.md

 - [Role](./roles/configure-openvpn-instances/)
 > What is doing this role
 > - Install docker and docker-compose on each host in '[amazon-openvpn-instances]' group
-> - Install and configure unattended-upgares for automatiс security updates on each instance
+> - Install and configure unattended-upgrades for automatiс security updates on each instance

 #### Push docker
 - [Playbook](./playbooks/push-docker.yml)